 Our DBA programme for September 2016 is now full.

 As our current intake (2016-20) is now fully subscribed, you may wish to register your interest for our next intake.
 You can register your interest at [email protected] inserting ‘DBA Next Intake’ in the subject line, and including in the main body of the message: your full name, organisation and position, and telephone and email contact details.
-Our next DBA open evening is November 8th 2017 in our Executive Room D01, Main Cork Road campus.
+Our next DBA open evening is November 8th 2017 from 5pm to 7pm in our Executive Room D01, Main Cork Road campus.

 The DBA is the international post-masters qualification for senior management advancement.
 This business doctorate develops management expertise through rigorous research design, positioning the DBA graduate for rapid organisation and career progression.